PouyaMotieNoparvar/Unique_Sequence_Finder/README.md

-# Spinach Chromosome-Specific Unique Sequence Extraction Pipeline
+# Chromosome/species-Specific Unique Sequence Extraction Pipeline

-This pipeline extracts unique, chromosome-specific DNA segments of 200–500 bp from a spinach genome FASTA file.
-These segments are ideal for designing PCR markers that are specific to individual chromosomes.
+This pipeline extracts unique, chromosome or species-specific DNA segments of 200–500 bp from a FASTA file containing the sequences for chromosomes or various genomic sequences of different species.
+These segments are ideal for designing PCR markers that are specific to individual chromosomes or species.

 ## Overview

 The pipeline:
-1. Splits the genome into separate chromosome files.
+1. Splits the genome into separate chromosome files (if your goal is to design species specific primers you can skip this step but the fasta file for species should be a single chromosom file then put the species genomic sequence fasta files in a folder, name the folder "chromosomes".
-2. For each chromosome, aligns it against the rest of the genome to find unique (non-aligned) regions using minimap2.
+2. For each chromosome/organism, aligns it against the rest of the genome to find unique (non-aligned) regions using minimap2.
 3. Extracts these unique regions.
 4. Filters the unique regions to keep only those between 200–500 bp.